 HIQA often note that they believe that there is a clear link between good governance and better outcomes for service users.
 The former Chief Inspector of Social Services and Director of Regulation, Mary Dunnion, detailed that

 “Regulation has shown that in order for any provider to deliver and sustain a good service there must be effective governance and management.
 The provider must have robust governance arrangements in place in order to ensure that a safe, quality service is being run” (HIQA, 2015).

 In HCI’s Research Paper The Healthcare System: Will We Ever Learn?
 Review of the common themes arising from UK and Ireland healthcare inquiries, HCI found that throughout the inquires reviewed, Governance, or lack thereof, was identified as being central to systematic failures that facilitated catastrophic patient outcomes.

-In this blog we discuss some of the governance failures identified in HCI’s Research Paper and provide some guidance on building effective governance frameworks.
+In this blog we discuss some of the governance failures identified in HCI’s Research Paper and provide some guidance on building effective governance systems for healthcare organisations.

 Governance findings identified in HCI’s Research Paper

 The key governance failings identified in HCI’s Research Paper that were central to the systematic failures that facilitated catastrophic patient outcomes include: